 Barns Ness Lighthouse

-The daily charge will be £2 and this allows entry of one motor vehicle (the ticket is then valid at any of the beach East Lothian car parks for the rest of that day).
+The daily charge is £2, and this allows you to enter with one motor vehicle (the ticket is then valid at any of the beach East Lothian car parks for the rest of that day).

 St Abbs Head